Adriana Chechik: Streaming career and TwitchCon injury

 On October 29, it was reported that Chechik further revealed that it was discovered that she was pregnant when she was taken to the hospital, and that the pregnancy had to be terminated due to her injuries.
 In a Twitch stream following the accident on November 7, Chechik discussed her condition and prospects for recovery.
+She reported in December of that year that, following her injury, "internet trolls" had initiated a number of swatting incidents against her home, to the point that local law enforcement became familiar with her.

 In January 2023, Chechik criticized Twitch streamer Adin Ross after Ross proposed to ban "hot tub" Twitch broadcasts, with Chechik describing Ross as "a man who clout chases after sex workers for views.
-One of the most disrespectful person I have ever met".
+One of the most disrespectful people I have ever met."
 Chechik also responded to criticism of her history as an adult performer by posting a picture of eleven awards she has won in the adult film industry.
+In April 2023, Chechik feuded with Twitch streamer and OnlyFans model Amouranth, with Chechik criticizing Amouranth's persona, and Amouranth responding by challenging Chechik to a boxing match.
+In July 2023, TMZ reported that Chechik was collaborating with a company called Forever Voices AI in the development of an "Adriana Chechik AI Companion", which would provide subscribers with AI-simulated conversations with Chechik using her voice.

+In November 2023, Chechik wrote that although she was progressively recovering, she was still in pain from her injury.

+In November 2025, during a Q&A story on her instagram, Chechik revealed that she was filming scenes again, after having to go through physical therapy to learn how to have an orgasm again due to her damaged nerves from the accident.